 The dimwit take is “McKenna is a misanthrope who thinks everyone is stupid and asleep.”

-The midwit take is “this is just solipsistic navel-gazing — real spiritual work is about compassion and service to others.”
+The midwit take is “this is just harsh nondual rhetoric — real spirituality is compassion, service, and peace.”

 Main Payoff

-The whole book reduces to a single challenge: our primary method for understanding life is really our way of walling ourselves off from it.
-We translate the world into our artificial language of symbols and concepts in order to avoid knowing it directly.
-The invitation is to stop translating and start knowing.
+The whole book reduces to one challenge: our primary method for understanding life is also our primary method for walling ourselves off from it.
+We translate reality into concepts so we do not have to know it directly.
+McKenna’s invitation is not to improve the translation.
+It is to stop hiding behind translation.

 References: